meyburdj/pool_party_front/README.md

-# Pool Party BnB
+# Pool Party BnB - Frontend

-## Instructions
-- Fork  or Clone the project
 ### How to start the program
+1) Fork  or Clone the project to your machine
+2) Navigate to the projects directory
+3) in your terminal `npm install` to install dependencies
-- in your terminal run `npm start`
+3) in your terminal run `npm start`

 ### How to run tests

-## TODOs / Aspirations
+### TODOs / Aspirations
 // TODO: frontend README - chris
 // TODO: backend README - chris
 // TODO: finish up messages - flesh out inbox and outbox - Jesse